Prepare your environment

 The following prerequisites must be complete before you deploy a Red Hat OpenShift Service on AWS (ROSA) cluster that uses the AWS Security Token Service (STS).

-• If SCP policies are applied and enforced, these policies must not be more restrictive than the roles and policies required by the cluster.
+• If your organization applies and enforces SCP policies, these policies must not be more restrictive than the roles and policies required by the cluster.

-• You may deploy native AWS services within the same AWS account.
+• You can deploy native AWS services within the same AWS account.

 • Red Hat recommends that the customer have at least Business Support from AWS.